arkangel-dev/BesiegeCreationImporter/readme.md

 ### Installation
-You can download a build from the [releases](https://github.com/arkangel-dev/BesiegeCreationImporter/releases), go to Blender `>` Top Bar `>` Edit `>` Add-ons `>` Install and navigate to the downloaded file.
+You can download a build from the [releases](https://github.com/arkangel-dev/BesiegeCreationImporter/releases) section, go to Blender `>` Top Bar `>` Edit `>` Add-ons `>` Install and navigate to the downloaded file.
 Then you can enable the addon from the Preferences window.
 If you want to install the addon from the current commit, you can open the files `__init__.py`, `bsgreader.py` and `blenapi.py` and set the variable `dev_mode` to False.
 You can find the variable at the beginning of each file.
 Then you can zip it all up and install

-> **Note :** The latest commit not work correctly or might not even register properly.
+> **Note :** The latest commit may not work correctly or might not even register properly.